 - I moved from the city and fast-paced high-tech world, into the country and slower-paced agrarian lifestyle, learning to value growing my own (and natural) foods and getting back in touch with nature, animals, and God’s originally-designed earth and land.

 - I stopped living by myself and driving alone, and began to value sharing and communal living, realizing tribal and village life is the higher design for us all to sustain the world and each other.

-- I drastically changed what I eat and drink, eliminating packages and cans and bottles and processed foods, in exchange for whole foods plus raw and organic clean food and drink.
+- I drastically changed what I eat and drink, eliminating packages and cans and bottles and processed foods, in exchange for whole foods plus raw and natural clean food and drink.

 - I got rid of all my credit cards (even that cherished Platinum American Express), quit my shopping (and consuming) addiction, and began living in a more sustainable and mindful manner (after I found out what that even was!).

 - I quit believing casual sex is not only OK, but “cool” and instead started having higher morals and values of abstinence.

 - I don’t view people and circumstances in other countries (especially those where people look and speak very differently, let alone “third-world” countries) as “less than” or “dispensable” or not as significant somehow.
 I now see them as planetary brothers and sisters—very real human beings who laugh and cry and succeed and struggle just like I do—and who I actually very much now want to go visit, and eat with and talk with and get to know and aid however possible.

 - The world actually wasn’t made in 6 days (and God didn’t rest on the 7th—for that matter, why would God need to rest anyhow?—He’s God).

 - Jesus didn’t die for our sins (nor did God send Him down here to do so).

 - Mary actually wasn’t a virgin.
 She had a husband, Joseph, who loved her and they had children together.